bluesky/event-model/docs/source/external.rst

        def __call__(self, **datum_kwargs):
            # Consumes the 'datum_kwargs' from the datum and uses them to
-           # locates a specific unit (slice, chunk, or what you will...) of
+           # locate a specific unit (slice, chunk, or what you will...) of
            # data and return it.
            ...
            return some_array_like